 Xtreme Mass Gainer is a hypercaloric supplement from the Xcore Nutrition brand and is one of the best selling products in its line in Portugal.

-For those unfamiliar, a hypercaloric supplement / gainer serves to help increase muscle mass/Weight.
+For those unaware, a hypercaloric/gainer supplement serves to help increase muscle mass/weight.

 We will review the supplement through its label and the benefits proclaimed by the brand in relation to the product in question.